MikhailSterkhov/JRestFramework/README.md

     RestResponse getUserdataAsResponse(@RestParam("name") String name);

     /**
-     * The requestMethod body can be created using the
+     * The request body can be created using the
-     * {@link com.itzstonlex.restframework.api.RestBody}
+     * {@link com.itzstonlex.restframework.api.context.RestBody}
      * factory, as shown in this example
      */
     @Post(context = "/adduser", useSignature = false)